webpack/webpack.js.org/content/plugins/commons-chunk-plugin.md

 ###  Move common modules into the parent chunk

-With Code Splitting multiple child chunks of a chunk can have common modules.
-You can move these common modules into the parent (This reduces overall size, but has a negative effect on the initial load time.
-It can be useful if it is expected that a user need to download many sibling chunks).
+With [Code Splitting](/guides/code-splitting) multiple child chunks of an entry chunk can have common dependencies.
+To prevent duplication these can be moved into the parent.
+This reduces overall size, but does have a negative effect on the initial load time.
+If it is expected that users will need to download many sibling chunks, i.e. children of the entry chunk, then this should improve load time overall.

 ```javascript
 new webpack.optimize.CommonsChunkPlugin({